-Although arthritis is thought to be a disease of 65-year-olds and older, you’ll be surprised to learn that it can affect people of any age, and sometimes even children.
+Although arthritis is generally thought of as a condition of the elderly, you’ll be surprised to learn that it can affect people of any age, and sometimes even children.

 There are many medications and ointments that can help with the pain, but they don’t work for everyone, which is why an increasing number of patients are itchy to try medical marijuana.